-The goal is to foster support and encouragement for rural health careers among promising students in the state of Tennessee, or surrounding states who are preparing to enter primary care medicine.
+The goal is to foster support and encouragement for rural health careers among promising students in the state of Tennessee who are preparing to enter primary care medicine.

 Housing in the Community

 A stipend is provided to facilitate housing the student with in the local community.
 It is an important goal of the project for students to spend time in the community beyond the work day to learn more about the social, economic, and other issues that affect health in that community.
 Each project assists the student in finding affordable local housing.
 An additional mileage reimbursement may be available for students who will have project related travel.

 - Be enrolled as rising junior or senior in a college or university.

 - Be a resident of Tennessee.